 Nonprofit Chief Operating Officer (COO)

-Nonprofit Chief Operating Officer (COO) job description involves all aspects of organization management.
-The COO works closely with the Nonprofit Director and the Nonprofit Executive Director to create reports for the nonprofit board members.
+The Chief Operating Officer (COO) works closely with the Director and Executive Director to ensure the organization runs smoothly.

 Advocacy Director